 Devanagari and Nepali-Specific Fonts

 Devanagari Unicode fonts are available on Mac systems.
 OS X 10.10 (Yosemite) and up uses “Kohinoor Devanagari” as its Devanagari default, and there is also “ITF Devanagari” and “Shree Devanagari 714.”
-Previous versions (10.2 and up), used “Devanagari MT” as default and also had “Arial Unicode MS” as a fallback.
-The default Devanagari font will be used automatically when you select Nepali input and begin to type (if another Devanagari Unicode font is not already selected).
+Previous versions (10.2 and up), used “Devanagari MT” as the default and also had “Arial Unicode MS” as a fallback.
+The computer will use the default Devanagari font automatically when you select Nepali input and begin to type (if another Devanagari Unicode font is not already selected).

 In older versions, the Asian language kit may need to be installed from installation disks.
 You will know that your computer needs this step if in place of Unicode text such as ‘नेपाली,’ there are only empty squares.
 The default browser, Safari, needs no special adjustment to view Unicode pages.
 Not every word processing application can handle complex Unicode scripts, like Devanagari conjuncts, or half-letters.
 Applications that are ready for complex Unicode scripts include TextEdit, Pages, Word (2016), OpenOffice and LibreOffice.